 The Chobham School Academy follows the fundraising practices as per section 13 of the Charities (Protection and Social Investment) Act 2016.
 Chobham School Academy does not currently work with any commercial or professional fundraisers.
 The Academy has received no complaints relating to fundraising during the year.
 If any complaints were received, these would be dealt with by the Governors and/or senior management.

 Plans for future periods

-In 2021, all assets, liabilities and activities associated with Chobham School Academy will be transferred to Harris Federation.
+With effect from 31 March 2021, all assets, liabilities and activities associated with Chobham School Academy were transferred to Harris Federation.
 This has had no impact on the day to day running of the School.
-The overriding priorities for the Academy during the 2020/21 academic year are: